microsoft/vscode-docs/docs/remote/troubleshooting.md

 **Option 1: Use the Remote Explorer**

-You can clean our containers by selecting the **Remote Explorer**, right-click on the container you want to remove, and select **Remove Container**.
+You can delete containers by selecting the **Remote Explorer**, right-click on the container you want to remove, and select **Remove Container**.

 ![Remote Explorer screenshot](images/containers/containers-explorer-remove.png)

-However, this does not clean up any images you may have downloaded which can clutter up your system.
+However, this does not clean up any images you may have downloaded, which can clutter up your system.

 **Option 2: Use the Docker extension**